In 2018, Riverine Plains launched the John Hanrahan Scholarship to recognise and encourage agricultural excellence in the Riverine Plains region.

 The Scholarship is named in honour of John Hanrahan, a successful and experienced farmer and respected community member from Coreen, who passed away suddenly in 2014.

-Through a generous donation made by the Hanrahan family, Riverine Plains Inc has been able to establish the Scholarship in John’s name to honour his passion for farming, his thirst for knowledge and his sense of community.
+Through a generous donation made by the Hanrahan family, Riverine Plains was able to establish the Scholarship in John’s name to honour his passion for farming, his thirst for knowledge and his sense of community.

-The Scholarship, which is awarded annually, aims to support a local second year student through their agriculture or agribusiness bachelor or diploma degree studies.
+The Scholarship, which is awarded annually, aims to support a local second year student through their agriculture or agribusiness studies.